RobTillaart/BL0942_SPI/README.md

 Note: use pull ups on the serial data / clock lines.

-Note from page 20, section 3.1
+_Note from page 20, section 3.1
 - three or four wire communication method.
 In three wire mode, A2_NCS is connected to GND.
-In four-wire mode, the A2_NCS must be driven low for the entire read or write operation.
+In four-wire mode, the A2_NCS must be driven low for the entire read or write operation._

+TODO Could this work as a SELECT pin for multiple devices?.

 ### Calibration

-TODO HOW TO
+TODO describe how to

-Sketch neeeded
+Example sketches neeeded

 ### Warning